ilyasoulk/detectx/README.md

 ## Project Objectives

 The primary objectives of DetectX are:
-- To re-implement several well-known object detection architectures from scratch.
+- To re-implement several well-known object detection architectures from scratch on Pascal VOC.
 - To train and evaluate each model on relevant datasets, providing a hands-on comparison of their performance and capabilities.

 ## Planned Architectures

 DetectX will include implementations of the following architectures:
-- **Pretrained Classification CNN as a Detection Network**
 - **YOLO (You Only Look Once)**
+- **DETR (Detection Transformer)**
 - **RetinaNet**
 - **Faster R-CNN**
 - **CornerNet**
-- **DETR (Detection Transformer)**